lucav76/CarND-Capstone/ros/src/tl_detector/README.md

 The traffic light detection could be done in several ways, but we decided to use a neural network as it seemed a modern and flexible approach.

-Our pipeline is diveded in two stages:
+Our pipeline is divided in two stages:
 * Traffic Light detection, using a detector already trained on COCO
 * Traffic light classification, using a custom Neural Network